 Since we provide vocational training, our facilities replicate an industrial or business environment to the greatest extent possible.
-Our facilities are located in industrial areas among the companies and businesses that employ our eager, well-trained graduates. trainees learn in an industrial environment so that, when the time comes for transition from "campus" to work, there are few adjustments to be made in working hours, travel arrangements or other work-related behaviors.
+Our facilities are in industrial areas among the companies and businesses that employ our eager, well-trained graduates.
+Trainees learn in an industrial environment so that, when the time comes for transition from "campus" to work, there are few adjustments to be made in working hours, travel arrangements or other work-related behaviors.

-Inside ASET Center facilities, the space is divided into shop areas for each industrial skill; break rooms for staff and trainees; classrooms for basic remedial instruction, theoretical "book" learning, testing, lectures, and recitation; and office space for staff and instructors.
-In the shop areas, trainees stand or sit at workstations or machines as they would on the job.
+Inside ASET Center facilities, the space is divided into shop areas for each industrial skill, breakrooms for staff and trainees, classrooms for basic remedial instruction, theoretical "book" learning, testing lectures, recitation, and office space for staff and instructors.
+In the shop areas, trainees stand or sit at workstations or machines as they would a job.
 The maximum enrollment level per instructor is fifteen trainees.
-Additional instructors may assist in larger classes.
+Additional instructors and/or instructor assistants may assist in larger classes.

 Facilities are ventilated, heated, and well lit.
 In shop areas, the most effective environmental control may be the opening or closing of the overhead bay door.
-Levels of noise, dust, smells, and comfort are well within what is safe and healthy, but definitely not as pleasant, free of
+Levels of noise, dust, smells, and comfort are well within what is safe and healthy, but not as pleasant, free of distractions, and sedentary as a classroom.